 Martha Stewart is an indisputable expert on all things cooking, so when she shares a recipe on her Martha Stewart Living Facebook page, we take note.
-Recently, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering hundreds of likes and shares, and many comments from Martha fans.
+Recently, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering hundreds of likes, shares, and many comments from Martha fans.

 It's the epitome of a fall recipe, and utilizes fresh, seasonal ingredients—like golden apples and butternut squash—plus festive spices like cumin, ginger, and coriander.
 What's more, "The soup can be made ahead of time and refrigerated up to three days or frozen up to a month," reads the recipe.
 "Let [it] cool completely before storing in an airtight container [and] reheat gently before serving," the notes continue.
 If you're looking for the perfect fall soup, Martha Stewart has you covered.

-Butternut squash, peeled, seeded, and chopped
+1 butternut squash (about 2 pounds), peeled, seeded, and chopped

-Freshly ground black pepper
+1/4 teaspoon freshly ground black pepper

-Homemade or store-bought low-sodium chicken or vegetable stock
+2 cups homemade or store-bought low-sodium chicken or vegetable stock

-Water, plus more if needed
+2 1/2 cups water, plus more if needed

-Jalapeno chile, thinly sliced, for garnish (optional)
+1 jalapeno chile, thinly sliced, for garnish (optional)

 Sour cream, for garnish (optional)

 Melt butter in a large saucepan over medium heat.
-Add onion; cook, stirring occasionally, until it begins to soften, about four minutes.
+Add onion; cook, stirring occasionally until it begins to soften, about four minutes.
 Add squash, and cook, stirring occasionally, until soft, about 10 minutes.

 Add apples, salt, cumin, coriander, ginger, cayenne, black pepper, stock, and the water (just enough to cover).
 Bring to a boil.
 Reduce to a simmer, and cook until vegetables are very soft, about 30 minutes.